joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   includeAccessors = true

-  // Whether to include getters or to omit these accessor methods and create public fields instead. includeGetters = true
+  // Whether to include getters or to omit these accessor methods and create public fields instead. includeGetters = false

-  // Whether to include setters or to omit these accessor methods and create public fields instead. includeSetters = true
+  // Whether to include setters or to omit these accessor methods and create public fields instead. includeSetters = false

   // Whether to include dynamic getters, setters, and builders or to omit these methods. includeDynamicAccessors = false